RikaIljina/PortfolioProject3/README.md

 14. In the section below, click on "Deploy branch".
 15. Once the deployment process is finished, click on "View" at the bottom of the page or on "Open app" at the top of the page to open the live app.
 10. The live link can be found [here](https://ad-astra-42d5dff1b7ca.herokuapp.com/).

+### Generating Google API credentials

+The game uses the Google API to connect the Python script to Google Sheets.
+To issue an API key:

+1. Log into [Google Cloud](https://console.cloud.google.com/apis/library) and open your console by clicking on "Console".
+2. In the upper part of the page, click on "Select a project" > "New Project".
+3. Choose a project name and click on "Create".
+4. Click on the notifications icon and then on "Select project".
+5. Open the burger menu to the right and select "APIs & Services" > "Library".
+6. Find and enable "Google Drive API".
+7. On the next page, with the section "Enabled APIs & services" open and "Google Drive API" selected, click on "Create credentials".
+8. From the "Which API are you using?" dropdown menu, choose "Google Drive API".
+9. For the "What data will you be accessing?" question, select "Application Data" and click on "Next".
+10. Enter a name for the service account (such as "MyGreatProject") and click on "Create and continue".
+11. Under "Grant this service account access to project" choose "Basic" > "Editor", then click on "Continue" and finally on "Done".
+12. On the next page, open the section "Credentials" and click on the link with the service account name in the table "Service accounts".
+13. On the next page, click on the "Keys" tab.
+14. Click on "Add key" > "Create new key" and select "JSON" as the key type.
+15. The key file is downloaded to your Download folder.
+It can now be moved into your Python project folder, renamed, and accessed with `gspread`.
+    ><span style="color: red;"><b>Important!</b></span> The credentials file must be kept secret.
+To prevent it from being uploaded to your GitHub repository, its name must be added to the repo's `.gitignore` file.
+16. Return to the API Library and find and enable "Google Sheets API".
+17. Return to the section "Credentials" and copy the service account email in the table "Service accounts".
+18. Open the Google Worksheet you want to connect to the Python script and share it with the service account by pasting in the email address and giving it the role of "Editor".

 ### Forking the GitHub Repository